What Is Reading Horizons?

 Reading Horizons contains several pedagogical features helpful for all readers and for struggling readers in particular.
 Instruction is explicit, systematic, and follows a logical sequence.
 Basic foundational skills are learned first, and gradually, more-complex skills and strategies are introduced.
 Information is broken into small manageable units, builds cumulatively, and is then reviewed on a frequent basis.
 Students receive immediate corrective feedback.

-Oral phonemic awareness does not occur separately, but rather, is woven into phonics instruction such that the student moves seamlessly back and forth between the two.
+Oral phonemic awareness does not occur separately, but rather, is woven into explicit phonics instruction such that the student moves seamlessly back and forth between the two.
 The interactive nature of instruction is intended to constantly stimulate students’ phonological and orthographic memories in order to secure an understanding of the alphabetic principle.
 The alphabet is learned in groups of four consonants and one vowel (each).
 With the teacher and the students at the board, the teacher presents one of the four consonants, introducing its name and sound using a visual, oral, and written demonstration.
 Students respond by repeating the teacher’s demonstration.
 Dictation lessons for individual sounds, phonic elements, words, nonsense words, and sentences follow.
 This responsive process continues throughout all lessons as more phonic elements are gradually layered onto the instructional sequence.
 Once students have learned the letters and sounds of the alphabet, they are taught Blends, long and short vowel variations, r-controlled vowels, Digraphs, diphthongs, the sounds of y, decoding, multi-syllabic words, and exceptions.

 The program’s system of decoding is accomplished through a marking system intended to aid in pronunciation, spelling, and breaking words into syllables.
 Diacritical markings enable (students) to recognize spelling sequences they’ve been taught.
 To assist in decoding words, Five Phonetic Skills are taught to help students understand why a word is pronounced in a certain manner.
 Students are taught to analyze irregular words.
-They learn that although these words may contain vowels that do not follow a regular phonetic pattern and/or pronunciation, such words may begin and/or end with a regular letter-sound correspondence.
+They learn that although these words may contain vowels that do not follow a regular phonetic pattern and/or pronunciation, such words may begin and/or end with

 Strengths & Weaknesses